 The web host provider will make its resources available, usually for a fee.
 These resources include in particular the provision and operation of servers and network connections.
 Often web hosts also finance through advertising that appears on the website.

 There are numerous categories of website hosting.
-It can be shared hosting, VPS, cloud hosting, and the list goes on.
-Having shared hosting is favorable but if you want to get more professional packages, you may have to pay even more.
+It can be a shared hosting, VPS, cloud hosting, and the list goes on.
+Having shared hosting is favorable, but if you want to get more professional packages, you may have to pay even more.
 Usually, it is possible to make a compromise between price and performance.
-Important criteria for the selection are recurring and monthly costs, the scope, the connection speed and the range of available services.
+Essential criteria for the selection are recurring and monthly costs, the scope, the connection speed and the range of available services.

 A new way of web hosting is cloud hosting.
 Cloud hosting is defined as a technology of hosting, which is characterized mainly by its flexibility.
 Here the data is hosted in the cloud, which saves a lot of administrative work, but also distributes flexible resources.

 There are also web hosting services that accept only certain types of files, such as photo-sharing services and video portals.